bohandsomn/error-handler-ai/readme.md

 **NOTE:** It is recommended to use in `development` mode.

 ```
-import { BuilderAi } from 'error-handler-ai'
+import { BuilderAi } from "error-handler-ai"

 const isDev = process.env.NODE_ENV === 'development'
 const ai = new BuilderAi()